Date: 15 September 2013. Trolling Motor Woes.

 went in.
 [Pacor is essentially similar to

-It takes a lot to melt seven feet of 10 gauge, but hey, I'm
+It takes a lot to melt seven feet of 10 gauge, but hey, I

-a talented girl!
-Some things I'd rather not be an expert at and quite
+talented.
+Some things I would rather not be an expert at and quite

 frankly, smoking motors is one of them.
 So I rowed home.